how long resin takes to cure

 Resin crafting offers endless possibilities for artistic expression and craftsmanship, and we encourage you to experiment, learn, and continue to craft beautiful resin creations.

 When working with thicker resin pours, it’s important to be patient and take safety precautions.
-Ensure proper ventilation, and follow the manufacturer’s guidelines for handling large volumes of resin to avoid health risks associated with exposure to fumes.
+Use proper ventilation, and follow the manufacturer’s guidelines for handling large volumes of resin to avoid health risks associated with exposure to fumes.

 best respirator for resin